Skip to main content

 For example, the work of an Occupational Therapist can enable people to continue to work after a diagnosis.
 They can suggest adjustments such as reducing background noise, flexibility with breaks, use of memory prompts and organising the desk with only the necessary tools required for the job.

-You can download a leaflet summarising the main AHPs that can support you to live well with dementia by clicking the button below:
+You can download a leaflet below summarising the main AHPs that can support you to live well with dementia by clicking the button below:

 The Connecting People, Connecting Support framework